sensor-dream/APIVOF/guidelines/list-info/O-packs-in-system-fedora-34.md

-# For letter O, information about installed packages
+# For first letter O, information about installation packages

 <details>
 <summary>ORBit2</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A high-performance CORBA Object Request Broker
+Short desc    : A high-performance CORBA Object Request Broker
 URL          : http://www.gnome.org/projects/ORBit2
-Лицензия     : LGPLv2+ and GPLv2+
+License      : LGPLv2+ and GPLv2+
-Описание     : ORBit is a high-performance CORBA (Common Object Request Broker
+Descript     : ORBit is a high-performance CORBA (Common Object Request Broker
              : Architecture) ORB (object request broker).
 It allows programs to
              : send requests and receive replies from other programs, regardless
              : of the locations of the two programs.
 CORBA is an architecture that